The secret to successful real estate flipping is knowing which improvements attract buyers and enhance the value of the home.

 - Instead of a $4,000 stainless fridge, find a tasteful one on sale for $1,000.

-Remember: Your hard money loan is generally limited to 70% of a home’s after repair value.
-Choose wisely.
+Remember: Your hard money loan is generally limited up to 70% of a home’s after-repair value.
+Choose the remodel projects wisely.

 This is sound advice in older homes that may have only one bath.
 The presence of a second bathroom can yield you twice the cost that you put into it, provided you spend wisely.
 A few bits of advice: